felixbarten/Requirements-Engineering/_includes/content.md

 Non-verbal cues

-1.Nodding at the person.
+1. Nodding at the person.
-* Smiling
+2. Smiling
-* Be silent until the person starts talking again
+3. Be silent until the person starts talking again

 These non-verbal cues were found in the thesis: Requirements Elicitation Technique by Nisha Jacob.